BlueAndi/DroidControlShip/doc/ROS2/webots/webots.md

 ## Building and Launching TurtleSim

-Use the ROS2 Package wrapper `ros2_dcs_turtlesim` to build an launch the TurtleSim demo with DroidControlShip and RadonUlzer robots.
+Use the ROS2 Package wrapper `ros2_dcs_turtlesim` to build and launch the TurtleSim demo with DroidControlShip and RadonUlzer robots.
-The `ros2_dcs_turtlesim` package is availabe from it's own GIT repository [https://github.com/nhjschulz/ros2_dcs_turtlesim](https://github.com/nhjschulz/ros2_dcs_turtlesim).
+The `ros2_dcs_turtlesim` package is availabe from it's own GIT repository at [https://github.com/nhjschulz/ros2_dcs_turtlesim](https://github.com/nhjschulz/ros2_dcs_turtlesim).

-Create a Webots ros2 workspace as described in [setup/Webots.md](../setup/Webots.md), then follow the instructions in `ros2_dcs_turtlesim` for building anf launching.
+Create a Webots ros2 workspace as described in [setup/Webots.md](../setup/Webots.md), then follow the instructions in `ros2_dcs_turtlesim` readme.md for building and launching.